Welcome Move to Arbitrum

 Final thoughts

-We believe that incorporating these technologies into the EVM space will help make the space more secure and will bring developers from other spaces to collaborate.
-Just like the Linux kernel adopted Rust, blockchain technology can benefit from adopting languages that provide an extra layer of security and help catching errors before they are deployed.
+We believe that incorporating languages like Move into the Arbitrum platform will help drive adoption from external ecosystems while improving the security of blockchain application development.
+Just like the Linux kernel adopted Rust, blockchain technology can benefit from adopting languages that provide extra safety to help catch errors before they are deployed.